Net revenue retention and 3 things every venture capitalist looks for

 Example of an NRR calculation

-Assume the SaaS business has 100 customers paying USD2,000 per year to subscribe to its software.
-During the relevant period, 10 customers cancel, 80 renew their subscriptions and 10 upgrade to a USD4000 per year subscription package.
+Assume the SaaS business has 100 customers paying $2,000 per year to subscribe to its software.
+During the relevant period, 10 customers canceled, 80 renewed their subscriptions, and 10 upgraded to a $4000 per-year subscription package.

 With this information, the business’s NRR is as follows:

-In this example, the business and potential investors can see that although the business has lost some customers over the period, the average revenue that each remaining customer has generated has increased.
+In this example, the business and potential investors can see that, although the business has lost some customers over the period, the average revenue generated by each remaining customer has increased.

-So, from an investor’s perspective, this business’s NRR suggests a stable customer base as well as future revenue growth.
+From an investor’s perspective, this business’s NRR suggests a stable customer base and future revenue growth.

 GRR and NRR: What’s the difference?

 In this way, GRR provides a clearer picture of existing customer retention because increasing expansion income can’t obscure customer cancellations.
-That’s why many investors prefer to analyse GRR rather than NRR.
+That’s why many investors prefer to analyze GRR rather than NRR.

 GRR will always be equal to or lower than NRR, and GRR will never be greater than 100%.